rakuten-frontend/bower-browser/README.md

 $ bower-browser
 ```

-Then, browser will open <http://localhost:3000> automatically.
+Then, web browser will open `http://localhost:3000` automatically.
 Manage your Bower components in the web GUI! :-)

 ### CLI Options